Huang Jinrong

 Huang Jinrong (黃金榮 (Hwang Chin-jung); 10 May 1868 – 20 June 1953), nicknamed "Pockmarked" due to a bad case of smallpox, was a Chinese chief detective who worked for the French Concession police force in Shanghai from 1892 to 1925.
-Even though he was a detective, he was also one of Shanghai's three major gangsters along with Du Yuesheng and Zhang Xiaolin, who worked for the Green Gang.
-Despite the Gang's gradual collapse, Huang stayed in Shanghai until he died of illness in 1953.
+Even though he was a detective, he was also one of three major Green Gang bosses along with Du Yuesheng and Zhang Xiaolin in Shanghai.
+Huang remained in Shanghai during the Japanese occupation and after the Communist takeover.
+He was made an example during the Chinese Communist Party's Campaign to Suppress Counterrevolutionaries and died of illness in 1953.

 Early life

-Huang was born in Suzhou but moved, at the age of 5, to Shanghai where his father opened a teahouse.
+Huang was born in Suzhou and moved, at the age of 5, to Shanghai where his father opened a teahouse.
 He worked as an apprentice in a picture framing shop near the City God Temple.
 He later worked at his father's teahouse, where he developed connections with criminal and hustling patrons.
 Due to his father's connections with the constabulary, Huang was easily able to test into the French Concession police at the age of 24 in 1892.